 - From Caticlan, take a pump boat to Boracay.

 - From the dock hire an e-tricycle (the Philippine version of a tuk-tuk) to take you to your accommodation.

 - It’s a bit of a crazy gong show just to get there but once you get there, it’s worth it.
 Just get a San Miguel Light or a Tanduay rum with Coke and absorb paradise.

 - Boracay is only about 1 km wide by 7 km long

-- I suggest hiring a tricycle and spending the day at Puka Beach which is on a different part of the island.
-My friends and I picked up snacks and brought our backpacks, cameras, cover ups, iPods, and books/magazines for the day.
-It cost us about 150 PHP or $3 for a tricycle there.
+- I suggest hiring an e-tricycle and spending the day at Puka Beach which is on a different part of the island.
+My friends and I picked up snacks and brought our backpacks, cameras, cover-ups, iPods, and books/magazines for the day.
+It cost us about 150 PHP or $3 for an e-tricycle there.
 The beach is quieter.
 The sand is not as fine, it’s actually really grainy from all of the puka shells but it’s amazing.
-We went in the morning, swam, some snorkeled and then we would grab food at one of the three restaurants at the beach.
+We went in the morning, swam, some snorkelled and then we would grab food at one of the three restaurants at the beach.
 The beer here was cheaper than on the White Beach side!

 - There is no smoking and a fine for doing so on White Beach which is amazing.
 It keeps the beach clean and free of cigarette butts.
 There is also a fine for littering.

-- I stayed in a cheap guest house when I was there for my RTW trip.
-I probably wouldn’t stay there again in the future but if you’re a solo traveler, it’s a great place to meet people.
+- I stayed in a cheap guesthouse when I was there for my RTW trip.
+I probably wouldn’t stay there again in the future but if you’re a solo traveller, it’s a great place to meet people.
 Everyone congregates in the foyer and you all end up hanging out together to eat, explore and party.